Workiva/over_react/doc/wrapping_js_components.md

 #### Testing Function Props

 Function props can be deceptively tricky to wrap correctly.
 Fundamentally it's important to check that all the parameters can get converted from Dart to JS as expected, but explicitly testing it via UI interactions also ensures that the JS component invokes it as expected.
-JavaScript is not strict on the arity of functions.
-A JS package may advertise that a function has a specific type but then actually invoke it with parameters that Dart does not expect.
-This will cause a runtime error in Dart.
+JavaScript allows for a function to be called with any number of arguments, whereas in Dart calling a function with more or fewer arguments than it expects is a runtime error.

 To guard against that, it is recommended to write a test for every function prop that was wrapped.
 One of these tests may look like: